FAQs

 What does the application require?

-(1) a personal statement about how this experience will connect to your education and life experience thus far and how you hope it will connect your future life goals, both personal and professional (2) a letter of recommendation from a professor (3) a copy of your transcript (unofficial is fine!)
-(4) a copy of your valid passport
+(1) a personal statement about how this experience will connect to your education and life experience thus far and how you hope it will connect your future life goals, both personal and professional (2) a letter of recommendation from a professor (other than Prof. Yarrow!)
+(3) a copy of your transcript (unofficial is fine!)
+(4) a copy of your valid passport (5) a 300-dollar deposit (if you are not accepted the deposit is refundable)

 The host institution and sponsoring institution are the same for this program: Brooklyn College.